 Sew 2 buttonholes with a length of around 1 inch.
 Check my tutorial on making buttonholes with a sewing machine.

 You can add at this step any embellishment you desire, including embroidery.
 Entirely up to you.

 Step 5.
 Sew casings for the belt on the front and back of the dress.

-For this turn in seam allowances of the casings on all 4 sides (long and short), press and stitch over only short ends of casings.
+For this turn-in seam allowances of the casings on all 4 sides (long and short), press and stitch over only the short ends of casings.

 The casing in the front of the dress has to cover buttonholes.
 Don’t stitch over short edges, they need to be open so you can insert the belt.

 Step 6.
 Sew the front and back together

 Fold the dress in half crosswise and sew the front and the back together at the sides along marked lines.
 You have to stitch lines L-K and J-M, N-I and G-O but don’t stitch between points K-J and I-G.